sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 ## 1 - Create the custom field

 Many of the request fields for the method "Create Custom Field" are optional by default.
-It is however the case that depending on the Data Type selected some of the optional fields will be required.
+It is the case, however, that depending on the Data Type selected some of the optional fields will be required.
 The following table details these requirements.

 | Data Type | "Optional" Fields Required |
 | :-------- | :------------------------- |